jehillert/material-ui-styled-components-boilerplate/README.md

 * Files are ordered for quickest reading.
 * The author had about 18 months coding experience at the time of writing, so the information below may not reflect best practices.
 * The concatenation in this readme differs from the files in that there is no app.jsx, app-wrapper.jsx, or index.js files.
-There are also some differences in the file paths of imports (i.e., the files illustrate aliasing whereas here they illustrate relative paths.)</p>
+There are also some differences in the file paths of imports (i.e., the files illustrate aliasing whereas here they illustrate relative paths.)<p>

 ###  PART I - Key styled-components code integrations.
 ```